korpling/salt/README.md

 #Salt

-*language-independent
+* **language-independent** <br/>
 Salt supports a huge set of languages and typesets.
-Each language which can be expressed in UTF-8 is supported by Salt. theory-neutral
+Each language which can be expressed in UTF-8 is supported by Salt.

+* **theory-neutral** <br/>
-* Salt is open to any linguistic school or theory, not limited to a specific one. tagset independent
+Salt is open to any linguistic school or theory, not limited to a specific one.

+* **tagset independent** <br/>
-* Salt is not bound to a tagset.
-Annotations are represented as attribute-value pairs and can be chosen freely. open source
+Salt is not bound to a tagset.
+Annotations are represented as attribute-value pairs and can be chosen freely.

+* **open source** <br/>
-* Salt is licensed under the Apache License, Version 2.0 and published on Github. multimedia support
+Salt is licensed under the Apache License, Version 2.0 and published on Github.

+* **multimedia support** <br/>
-* Salt is a text-based model, but also supports the modeling of audio and video corpora. annotation layer independent
+Salt is a text-based model, but also supports the modeling of audio and video corpora.

+* **annotation layer independent** <br/>
-* Salt is not limited to a specific set of annotation layers.
+Salt is not limited to a specific set of annotation layers.
 Since Salt is a graph-based model, you can model many different structures, such as tree structures, span annotations, coreference chains and so on.

 # Want to know more?